DeanGilewicz/generator-ll-prototype/README.md

 ## Thank you for checking out my Yeoman generator.

-To use this generator, please ensure you have installed Yeoman globally on your machine, npm install -g yo.
+To use this generator, please ensure you have installed Yeoman globally on your machine, `npm install -g yo`.
 Visit http://yeoman.io/ for more details.

-### Installation & Usage
+### Installation

-To install:
+* To install:

-install this generator globally on your machine

-npm install -g generator-ll-prototype
+	- `npm install -g generator-ll-prototype`

-To update:

-npm update -g generator-ll-prototype

-To check current version:
+* To check current version:

-npm list -g  generator-ll-prototype
+	- `npm list -g generator-ll-prototype`

+* To update:

+	- `npm update -g generator-ll-prototype`

+* Command Line:

+	- open up your terminal, type `yo` and press enter
+	- a Yeoman command line interface will provide options to view, install, and update your generators

+### Usage

-To use:
+* To use:

+	- using a terminal, create a new project folder
-This is used like any other Yeoman generator.
-Navigate to your new project folder and run:
+	- navigate to the new project folder

-yo ll-prototype
+	- inside of the new project folder run `yo ll-prototype`

-### Options
+### Generator Options

-1) Include Foundation Grid (custom grid build)
+	- include Foundation Grid (custom grid build)
-2) Include jQuery
+	- include jQuery
-3) Include Modernizr (HTML5 Shiv)
+	- include Modernizr (HTML5 Shiv)
-4) Include ES6
+	- include ES6

 ### Project Structure

-[project_name]
-	-> .sass-cache/
-	-> bower_components/
-	-> data/
-	-> dist/
-	-> node_modules/
-	-> partials/
-	-> scripts/
-	-> styles/
-	-> templates/
-	.bowerrc
-	.gitignore
-	.jshintrc
-	bower.json
-	Gulpfile.js
-	humans.txt
-	package.json
-	README.md
-	robots.txt

-** sass-cache
+* sass-cache/

 	- makes compiling faster
-- Sass caches parsed documents so that they can be reused without parsing them again unless they have changed
+	- sass caches parsed documents so that they can be reused without parsing them again unless they have changed
 	- git ignored

+* assets/

+	- fonts/ - put font files here
+	- images/ - put image files here

-** bower_components/
+* bower_components/

-- location where bower writes dependencies that our generator needs
+	- location where bower writes dependencies for project
-- this will also be the location where bower writes tools / libraries to should user choose to add anything additional
 	- git ignored
-- jQuery ... copied to dist/js/vendor/
-- normalize-scss ... imported into /styles/sass/main.scss

-** data/
+* data/

 	- json file used in gulp-compile-handlebars plugin
 	- allows data to be accessible throughout handlebars templates and partials

-** dist/
+* dist/

-- compiled folder to deploy
+	- consists of all assets for deployment

-** node_modules/
+* node_modules/

-- location where npm writes dependencies that our generator needs
+	- location where npm writes dependencies for project
-- this will also be the location where npm writes tools / libraries to should user choose to add anything additional
 	- git ignored

-** partials/
+* partials/

-- handlebars partials that are available throughout project
+	- handlebars partials that are included in handlebars templates in project
 	- used in gulp-compile-handlebars plugin

-** scripts/
+* scripts/

-- where user js is written
+	- project js is written here

-** styles/
+* styles/

-- where user scss is written
+	- project scss is written here

-** templates/
+* templates/

-- handlebars templates that are available throughout project
+	- handlebars templates that will be converted to deployable html files

 ### Gulp

-Please see comments in gulpfile.js for more information but basically Gulp will:
+* please see comments in gulpfile.js for more information but basically Gulp will:

-- create a dist folder for deployment

 	- lint and minify js

-- transpile ES6 to ES5 if option chosen
+	- transpile ES6 to ES5

-- move vendor js

-- compile and minify sass
+	- compile and minify sass (scss)
 	- compile handlebars templates (and partials) into .html files

-- watch for any changes
+	- watch files for any changes and run tasks when changes are made

-- fires up a server so can view project locally at localhost:4000
+	- fire up a server for local developmemt at localhost:4000 with livereload

-- includes livereload to increase productivity
+	- create a dist folder for deployment

+### Issues Updating Generator

+* if still running old version after update:

+	- may need to do a npm cache clean
+	- run `npm cache clean`
+	- run `npm update -g generator-ll-prototype`

+* if still running old version after clear npm cache:

+	- run `DEBUG=yeoman:* yo`
+	- in the command line look for responses that begin with `yeoman:environment` and show the file path to the generator
+	- navigate to that location and delete the generator folder
+	- run `DEBUG=yeoman:* yo`
+	- there should not be any responses listed now

+* if still running old version after clear npm cache and debug:

+	- uninstall generator by running `npm uninstall -g generator-ll-prototype`
+	- reinstall generator by running `npm install -g generator-ll-prototype`